 Factor G is projected based on the actual paid claims data for waiver years 2013-2017.
-When determining Factor G, a blended population of dually eligible (Medicare and Medicaid) vs. Medicaid participants was used to determine an actual comparison of population.
-This blended population was based on the percent of waiver (factor D) participants who were dual eligible (Medicare and Medicaid) and the percent that were Medicaid only.
-To determine the blended population expenditures the State pulled actual expenditures for G and G'.
-The data was then broken out by participants who were Medicaid eligible only, and participants who were dual eligible (Medicaid and Medicare).
-The State determined 37% of participants in the ILW were Medicaid only and 63% were dually eligible participants.
-For each factor (G & G'), the State then calculated 37% of the expenditures for Medicaid only participants and 63% of the expenditures for dual eligibles and added them together.
+When determining Factor G, a blended rate of utilization for Medicare vs. Medicaid participants was used to determine an actual comparison of population.
+This blended rate was based on the percent of waiver (factor D) participants who were dual eligible (Medicare and Medicaid) and the percent that were Medicaid only for each corresponding year.
 The percentage change for each year was calculated from which the average percent of change 3.22% was determined.
-The State then projected forward from the 2017 data using the average percentage change of 3.22% for each waiver year annually thereafter.
+The state then projected forward from the 2017 data using the average percentage change of 3.22% for each waiver year annually thereafter.